CONTENTS:

 1. DEFINITIONS

-1.4 “Technologies” means any devices, methods, systems, or applications described in the Materials.
+1.4 “Technologies” means devices, methods, systems, applications described in the Materials.

 1.5 “User” means any individual or legal entity that accesses, browses, registers for, enrolls in, purchases from, or otherwise uses any portion of the Academy’s website, learning management system (LMS), digital content, educational programs, courses, services, or communications, whether as a visitor, student, prospective student, instructor, affiliate, contractor, or authorized representative, and whether or not such individual or entity has created an account or paid any fees.

-1.6 “Brown’s Gas” (colloquially “HHO”) as used in the Academy naming and Materials means a distinctive type of gas mix which is commonly confused with hydrogen, or a hydrogen and oxygen mix; its only definition used herein is the one by George Wiseman of Eagle-Research Inc., namely: “The sum of ALL the gases that come from the electrolysis of water in electrolyzers specifically designed to NOT separate the resulting gases”.
+1.6 “Brown’s Gas” (colloquially “HHO”) as used in the Academy naming and Materials means a distinctive type of gas mix which is commonly confused with hydrogen, or a hydrogen and oxygen mix; for purposes of these Terms and Conditions, its definition shall be the one by George Wiseman of Eagle-Research Inc., namely: “The sum of ALL the gases that come from the electrolysis of water in electrolyzers specifically designed to NOT separate the resulting gases”.

-1.7 “Network” means the Brown’s Gas Pro Community Network (CN), which is an online platform interconnected with the Academy with the purpose of connecting Academy graduates/students with private/corporate clients (“Buyers”), mechanics, and other professionals for mutual benefit.
+1.7 “Network” means the Community Network, an online platform interconnected with the Academy with the purpose of connecting Academy graduates/students with private/corporate clients (“Buyers”), mechanics, and other professionals for mutual benefit.
 Use of the Network constitutes acceptance of this Policy and the Terms and Conditions.
-The “Community Network (CN) Policy” section below provides its additional Terms and Conditions.
+The “Community Network (CN) Policy” below provides its additional Terms and Conditions.

 2. NO WARRANTIES